The Weekly: Climate Risk Literacy in Commercial Real Estate

 This article is the first in a series about the role that different levels of government can play in addressing flooding.

-Erin Delawalla leads nature-based solution development for community resilience needs in the Midwest for RES, the nation’s largest operational ecological restoration company.
-She works to develop innovative funding strategies for environmental restoration.
+Erin Delawalla led nature-based solution development for community resilience needs in the Midwest for RES, the nation’s largest operational ecological restoration company.
+She worked to develop innovative funding strategies for environmental restoration.
 Delawalla is a licensed attorney with extensive experience in permitting issues related to renewable energy and natural resources.
 She previously worked at a large renewable energy developer, managing wildlife and wetland issues for over a gigawatt of utility-scale wind and solar projects.